Katzemew/AI-Internship/README.md

 -Inside each folder, you will find:

-    -A detailed README.md explaining the task, setup instructions, implementation details, and optional enhancements.
+* A detailed README.md explaining the task, setup instructions, implementation details, and optional enhancements.

-    -The complete source code and any necessary data or models.
+* The complete source code and any necessary data or models.

 -All projects were built using Python 3 and open-source libraries.